 Ann Limb, Tim Kidd, Matt Hyde, Hannah Kentish, Gordon Boyd, Byron Chatburn, Gareth Davies, Fiona Durrant, Nicola Gamlen, Nigel Hailey, Stuart Howells, Liz Jack, John Kennedy, Colin Lammey, Kieron Moir, Ashley Russell, Jane Simpson, Lexie Sims, Frances Craven and Jack Bullon.

-The UK Chief Commissioner’s Team is made up of a volunteer team of Commissioners who provide leadership and management across UK Scouting along with specialised support in areas like programme, adult support and safety.
-The team is led by Tim Kidd whose responsibility is to lead and manage all volunteers within Scouting, in particular the team of Chief Commissioners.
+Team UK is made up of a volunteer team of Commissioners who provide leadership and management across UK Scouting along with specialised support in areas like programme, adult support and safety.
+The team is led by Tim Kidd whose responsibility is to lead and manage all volunteers within Scouting.

-Tim Kidd, Hannah Kentish, Debbie Bainbridge, Kester Sharpe, Mark Tarry, Gareth Watson, Craig Turpie, Graham Haddock, Alex Minajew, Stephen Donaldson, Alex Peace-Gadsby, Jack Maxton
+Tim Kidd, Hannah Kentish, Kester Sharpe, Mark Tarry, Amir Cheema, Gareth Watson, Craig Turpie, Graham Haddock, Alex Minajew, Stephen Donaldson, Alex Peace-Gadsby, Jack Maxton

 Most of Scouting's full-time staff are based at the Association's UK Headquarters, Gilwell Park, historically an important location in World Scouting.